Foreign Investment Screening Expert in France | FDI Advisory

 Supporting the foreign investment screening of the transaction with public authorities

-The tightening of foreign investment controls is impacting your M&A transactions .
+The tightening of Foreign direct investment screening is impacting your M&A transactions .

-At Relians, we understand that foreign investment screening has become a central feature of M&A—and more broadly, of cross-border mergers and acquisitions.
+At Relians, we understand that Foreign direct investment screening has become a central feature of M&A—and more broadly, of cross-border mergers and acquisitions.

 States at the negotiating table